dandi/dandi-archive/doc/design/embargo-full.md

 * Notify admins and owners of any embargoed dandisets that are approaching their end dates (daily emails for the last week?)
 * Notify admins and owners of any embargoed dandisets that have past their end dates

-Admins will be at liberty to manually delete or release embargoed dandisets without end dates.
+Admins will be at liberty to manually delete or unembargo embargoed dandisets without end dates.
-Admins will be at liberty to manually release embargoed dandisets that have expired.
+Admins will be at liberty to manually unembargo embargoed dandisets that have expired.

 ### TODO policy details